UoB-COMSM0110/2024-group-3/README.md

 # Process

-Refer to our [process document](/docs/report/process.md) for an overview of our development practices."
+Refer to our [process document](/docs/report/process.md) to see our:
 - TODO: Add subcategories

 ---